Rundle Mall

 Rundle Mall is a pedestrian street mall located in Adelaide, South Australia.
-It was opened as a pedestrian mall in September 1976 by closing the section of Rundle Street between King William Street and Pulteney Street, to vehicular traffic.
+It was opened as a pedestrian mall in September 1976 after the closing of the western section of Rundle Street between King William Street and Pulteney Street, to vehicular traffic.
 The street continues as Rundle Street (as before) to the east and Hindley Street to the west.
+By annual foot traffic, it is the busiest shopping precinct in Australia and the Southern Hemisphere.

-The pedestrian mall has become the centrepiece of Adelaide's city centre, home to some of the most expensive real estate in the state.
-It competes with the large shopping complexes in the suburbs, (e.g. Westfield Marion, Armada Arndale Shopping Centre, Westfield Tea Tree Plaza, etc.) In 2009, retail space directly on the mall leased for up to $3,700 per square metre per year.
+At 520 m long, with over 1,000 retail outlets, 300 services, three department stores, and 15 arcades, Rundle Mall is the longest outdoor mall in the southern hemisphere.
+It is the centrepiece of Adelaide's city centre, and home to some of the most expensive commercial real estate in the state.

+Description

+Rundle Mall is 520 m long and, it is the largest pedestrian mall in the southern hemisphere.
+The mall welcomes over 800,000 visitors per week, with approximately 54 million annually as of 2024, making it by far the busiest and largest shopping precinct in Australia.
+In 2024, spending within the mall exceeded $1.4 billion.

-The mall is home to the South Australian flagship stores of many large Australian retailers and many smaller independent and chain stores.
+Its terraces and storefronts feature ornate European architecture from the late 19th and 20th centuries, as well as modern buildings.
+It is also home to flagship retail stores of many large Australian retailers, and many smaller independent and chain stores.
+It features numerous luxury brands such as Tiffany & Co, Breitling, Tag Heuer, The Hour Glass (Rolex), Sephora, Bulgari and Cartier authorised dealers, as well as Gucci, Dior, Armani, Prada and Chanel, who operate concessions inside David Jones.

 The mall also features a number of arcades and plazas containing smaller boutiques and eateries.
-These include the Italianate-style Adelaide Arcade (also being the first retail establishment in Australia with electric lighting, and allegedly home to six ghosts), Regent Arcade, Gay's Arcade, City Cross, Southern Cross, Adelaide Central Plaza, Myer Centre, Renaissance Arcade, and Rundle Place.
+These include the Italianate-style Adelaide Arcade (also being the first retail establishment in Australia with electric lighting), Regent Arcade, Gay's Arcade, City Cross, Southern Cross, Adelaide Central Plaza, Myer Centre, Renaissance Arcade, and Rundle Place..

-There are usually several buskers performing in the mall, licensed by the Adelaide City Council.
-The mall's stores are generally open seven days a week.